padhariabhavesh/ML_AI/README.md

 # README.md
-## Machine Learning & Artificial Intelligence Project
+## Machine Learning & Artificial Intelligence

-Welcome to the ML & AI project!
-This project contains various Machine Learning and Artificial Intelligence algorithms, data preprocessing techniques, and other related content to help you understand and implement AI solutions.
+Welcome to the ML & AI Repositories.
+This Repositories contains various Machine Learning and Artificial Intelligence algorithms, data preprocessing techniques, and other related content to help you understand and implement AI solutions.

-## Project Structure

-ML_AI/
-├── Data_Preprocessing.py    # Data preprocessing script
-├── LICENSE                 # License file
-├── README.md               # Project documentation
-├── env/                    # Virtual environment folder
-├── requirements.txt        # Dependencies for the project

 ## Installation Guide